 Function Menu Settings Explanation

 Туре DSB-AM DSB Amplitude modulation.

-Internal The source is internal.
+Source Internal The source is internal.

-Source External The source is external.
+External The source is external.
 Use the [Aux In/Out] connector at the rear panel.

-Channel Modulation signal selects another channel output signal

 DSB Freq Set the modulating waveform frequency.
-Frequency range: 1mHz~1MHz (internal source only).
+Frequency range: 1mHz~ 20kHz (internal source only).

-Sine
+Shape Sine

 Square

-Triangle

-Shape UpRamp Choose the modulating waveform.
+Triangle Choose the modulating waveform.

+UpRamp

 DnRamp

 Noise

 Arb

-Note: The methods of setting the parameters of DSB-AM are similar to AM.
+The methods of setting the parameters of DSB-AM are similar to AM.